 Reverend Addo is also a licensed Minister ordained through the Church of God.

-Fabio Trabocchi Restaurant Group & Partner at HamdyFont LLC
+Fabio Trabocchi Restaurant Group & Partner HamdyFont LLC

-The diplomatic education and luxury lifestyle training led Maria to business partner Mona Hamdy in the founding of HamdyFont – a boutique consulting firm that advises globally engaged private and corporate clients in protocol, public engagement, and positioning.
-Named one of 100 Most Powerful Women in Washington DC, Maria currently serves as a brand ambassador of several firms including Aston Martin, 5Js and Azza Fahmy Jewelers.
-She is an active member of her local community and is a mother to Aliche and Luca, her fierce and dynamic teenagers.
+The diplomatic education and luxury lifestyle training led Maria to business partner Mona Hamdy in the founding of HamdyFont – a boutique consulting firm that advises globally engaged private and corporate clients in protocol, public engagement and positioning.
+Named one of the 100 most Powerful Women in Washington DC, Maria currently serves as brand ambassador of several firms including Aston Martin, 5Js and Azza Fahmy Jewelers.
+She is an active member of her local community and is mother to Aliche and Luca, her fierce and dynamic teenagers.

 Damon D. Jones